Miguelmotacava/ETL-project/README.md

 # ETL-project

 The main goal of this project is to create a database of the players of the videogame FIFA 22.
-In order to do that, we are going to follow the ETL process.
+In order to do that, we are going to follow the ETL process:

 -*EXTRACT*: